Costa Rica Destination Guide

 Sustainable Tourism

 • Wildlife Ethics: Never feed or touch wild animals, no matter how cute or approachable they seem.
+Costa Rica has a national campaign discouraging selfies or direct contact with wildlife, both for animal welfare and visitor safety.

 • Reef Protection: Use reef-safe sunscreen and never touch or stand on coral when snorkeling.